asjchen/asjchen.github.io/content/posts/2024-03-13-cocktail-party.md

 In this form, the training is not quite end-to-end; it doesn’t involve the clustering step because it is not differentiable and therefore doesn’t produce feasible gradients.
 That means the model is not actually optimized for speaker separation; for instance, it treats TF bins with low signal (like silence regions) with the same weight as TF bins with high signal.
 To address this issue, we can follow-up with **[DPCL++](https://arxiv.org/pdf/1607.02173.pdf)**; among other improvements, this sequel replaces the k-means with a “soft k-means”.
 Instead of assigning each TF bin with a strict assignment to a single speaker, we provide a probability distribution over the possible speakers.
 During training, we can then train an end-to-end model by backpropagating through the soft k-mean iterations.

 This architecture serves as a nice fundamental model because we can easily visualize how the model assigns speaker labels to the TF bins.
 However, this approach also requires 100 frames at a time because we need enough embedded points to form clusters.
-However, this translates to ~824ms (32 ms for 1st frame, and then 8 ms for the remaining 99 frames), which means we need to wait for that lag before starting speaker assignment.
+However, this translates to ~824ms (32 ms for 1st frame, and then 8 ms for the remaining 99 frames)[^4], which means we need to wait for that lag before starting speaker assignment.
 That makes DPCL and its variants ill-suited for hearing devices, which need real-time computation.

-## Utterance Permutation Invariant Training (uPIT)
+## Utterance-Level Permutation Invariant Training (uPIT)
 To avoid the aforementioned lag, the next generation of separation models do away with clustering and instead process the audio signal one frame at a time.
 Given a new frame, we can immediately decompose it into an output signal for speaker 1, an output signal for speaker 2, etc. In training, we have a classic supervised learning problem, where our goal is to minimize the loss between each predicted output signal and each actual speaker signal — simple, right?

 Well, almost.
 In moving away from clustering, we lose one nice property: permutation invariance.
 Let’s say during training, we decompose a mixed signal $\mathbf{x}(t)$ into two output signals $\hat{\mathbf{s}}_1(t)$ and $\hat{\mathbf{s}}_2(t)$.
 The training loss could be either